AshiSaraswat/DataLakeInADay/Lab3a/Lab3a.md

 ## Introduction

 In this lab we will transform some of our data using Databricks.
-This will be achieved running SparkSQL commands in an interactive notebook environment.
+This will be achieved running Spark SQL commands in an interactive notebook environment.

 ## Provision the Databricks Workspace